hkmangla/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * Why did you believe it would be relevant to the traffic sign application?

   I believe it would be relevant to the traffice sign application because it contain two convolutional layer which works well to extract the features from the traffic sign images, and it also contain dropout layer which prevent the overfitting.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

   Model gives the 99.8% accuracy on test set, 95% accuracy on validation set, and 93.3% accuracy on the test images.
 I think it's good model because it's performing well on the test set too.
 And the difference b/w the accuracies of the train and validation set is not too high which prove that our model is also not overfitting the data.
-Having a test accuracy greater than 93% is good enough.
+Having a test accuracy greater than 93% is also good.

 ### Test a Model on New Images